Engee documentation

 end # module My_lib

-Replace the contents of the file with the following code with usage of a different module name:
+Replace the contents of the file with the following code using a different module name:

 module My_lib